YihaoAng/TSGBench/README.md

 # Reference

-We would appreciate using the following BibTeX to cite this work if you use TSGBench.
+Please consider citing our work if you use TSGBench in your research:

 ```bibtex
 @article{ang2023tsgbench,